 Crystal Palace’s Zaha sent off against Tottenham Hotspur

-Wilfried Zaha was given the marching orders in the ongoing Premier League fixture between Crystal Palace against Tottenham Hotspur.
+Wilfried Zaha was given the marching orders in Crystal Palace’s 3-0 defeat to Tottenham Hotspur in Sunday’s Premier League fixture.

-The winger was dismissed by Jonathan Moss in the 37th minute for a second caution.
+The winger was dismissed by referee Jonathan Moss in the 37th minute for a second caution.

 Editors' Picks